To keep up to date with the latest in SaaS news, join our subscription list, and receive a free copy of SaaS Mag straight to your door click here

 Houston put this best.
 When asked by TechCrunch what other solutions he would like to pursue if Dropbox wasn’t consuming all his attention, Houston stated, “There are so many things that are broken.
 There are problems hidden in plain sight.”

 Spring of 2018 was a boom time for SaaS IPOs.
-Shortly after Spotify and Dropbox went public, DocuSign—the company Tom Gonser founded in 2003 with the aim of transforming the way signature transactions are conducted—followed suit (see full article on page 18).
+Shortly after Spotify and Dropbox went public, DocuSign—the company Tom Gonser founded in 2003 with the aim of transforming the way signature transactions are conducted—followed suit.
 Wall Street responded with enthusiasm: DocuSign’s stock soared 37% above the IPO price on its first day of trading.
-According to MarketWatch, DocuSign,“raised $629 million overall, with $470 million going to the company and the rest collected by investors and insiders.”
+According to MarketWatch, DocuSign, “raised $629 million overall, with $470 million going to the company and the rest collected by investors and insiders.”

 DocuSign’s revenue grew 37% YoY in fiscal Q3’19, up from 33% in Q2.
 Some of the credit for DocuSign’s recent profitability must lie with current CEO Dan Springer—appointed in early 2017, “after a marathon search lasting more than a year,” according to Reuters.